Interstate 75 in Ohio: Future

 There are plans to convert the existing interchange with SR 725 in Miamisburg to a DDI.
-The project will not be built until 2023 and its projected cost is $4.1 million, entirely funded by the state.
+The project was to be built in 2023 and its projected cost was $4.1 million, entirely funded by the state.
+However, in August 2023, ODOT announced that it planned to study the project for a few more years, owing to a traffic signal retiming project completed in March 2022.
+ODOT suggested that the DDI might actually create more delays along the SR 725 corridor.

 In Cincinnati, approximately 17 mi of the highway will be totally reconfigured by three separate ODOT projects happening simultaneously.
 The Brent Spence Bridge Corridor project will replace the Brent Spence Bridge and continue north to the Western Hills Viaduct.
 The Mill Creek Expressway project will modernize the Mill Creek Expressway segment of the highway, from the Western Hills Viaduct to the Ronald Reagan Cross County Highway interchange.
 The Thru the Valley project will continue from the Cross County Highway north to I-275.
 These projects will improve safety by eliminating all left-hand exit ramps and increasing vehicular capacity.

+As of May 2025, there are plans to convert the existing interchange with US 20 and US 23 in Perrysburg to a DDI.